Sign up for our inspirational newsletter and get a FREE kids drawing lesson! ✏️

 1. Create the robot body + limbs

 Begin by selecting a large square or rectangle for the body and head shape.
-A responsible adult will need to attach this with a hot glue gun.
+An adult will need to attach this with a hot glue gun.

 Next, choose some limbs and attach the hands and feet in the same way.
-We took our time arranging & re-arranging our pieces until we thought our robots had enough “personality” (Kookiness?
-Whimsy?).
+We took our time arranging and re-arranging our pieces until we thought our robots had enough “personality”.

 2. Decorate the robot

-However in terms of how to decorate their puppets, I take a lot of pleasure in presenting children with a wealth of exciting materials.
-Then I step right back to watch their creativity in action!
-I’m always amazed at how innovative kids are.
+However in terms of how to decorate their puppets, I like to present children with a wealth of exciting materials and then step right back to watch their creativity in action!

 The real magic happens in the second “layer” of decorating when children add details such as:

-These materials will all need to be hot glued on by a responsible adult.
+These materials will all need to be hot glued on by an adult.

 Carefully line up the limbs and body and make holes at the ends of each limb (not too close to the edge).
 Create holes in the right places on the body as well.

-Line up the holes and attach the limbs by sliding the split pins through both holes and splitting the pin at the back to hold in place.
+Line up the holes and attach the limbs by sliding the fasteners through both holes and securing to hold in place.
 Kids LOVE doing this bit, but will probably need help to press down the pin firmly.

 Pin It For Later